-Thriving Together Series: Mental Health during COVID-19
+Thriving Together Series: Mental Health during the COVID-19 Pandemic

-By Rachel Wernicke, Ph.D., Associate Dean and Chief Mental Health Officer, University Life, George Mason University
+By: Rachel Wernicke, Ph.D., Associate Dean and Chief Mental Health Officer, University Life, George Mason University

 The COVID-19 pandemic has taken a toll on our mental health.
 Here’s how to talk about it, and manage our feelings, for greater well-being.

 “Life’s beauty is inseparable from its fragility.” ― Susan David, Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life